-Much of the past 10 years she has spent studying herbal medicine and craft, growing food and herbs, or honoring her wanderlust by roaming the wilds.
+Much of the past decade she has spent living in different places and studying plants, ecology and craft, writing about the land, growing food and herbs, or honoring her wanderlust by traveling cross country in various incarnations.

 She received a B. A. in Philosophy and Religious Studies in 2009.
 For over a decade she has studied herbal medicine with teachers like Rebecca Golden, Paul Strauss, Chip Carrol, Luke Learningdeer, Marc Williams among others.
 She apprenticed with Juliet Blankespoor and attended the Chestnut School of Herbal Medicine in Asheville, NC in 2012.
-She studied book arts and paper making at Penland School of Crafts in North Carolina and with Jim Croft in northern Idaho.
-She has done a slew of artist residencies including most recently Signal Fire's Wide Open Studios.
-Her teaching over the years has included classes on hide tanning, plant ID, wild foods, medicine making, nutrition and gardening.
+She studied book arts and paper making at Penland School of Crafts in North Carolina and with Jim Croft in rural Idaho.
+She has done a handful of artist residencies and workshops including most recently Signal Fire's Wide Open Studios.
+Her teaching over the years has included classes on hide tanning, plant ID, wild foods, medicine making, natural dyes, nutrition and gardening.

-In botany, one way to tell a sedge from a rush, is to note the 'edges' of sedge vs. the 'roundness' of rushes.
-It symbolized a noticing of details, of taking in a place by really seeing it.
+in botany, one way to tell a sedge from a rush, is to note the 'edges' of sedge vs. the 'roundness' of rushes